axe312ger/sqip/README.md

-Image placeholders are a thing: from grey boxes in skeleton screens over boxes that show the predominant color of the image that will later occupy the space and CSS color gradients made from two dominant colors up to actual low quality raster images downscaled to a few pixels, saved in low quality and then blurred to provide a preview of image contents.
+Image placeholders are a thing: from grey boxes in skeleton screens over boxes that show the predominant color of the image that will later occupy the space and CSS color gradients made from two dominant colors up to an actual low quality raster images downscaled to a few pixels, saved in low quality and then blurred to provide a preview of image contents.